 Fresh cranberries are a real seasonal treat.
-Chances are most of us rarely see cranberries in our local supermarket until just before Thanksgiving and ending right around Christmas.
+Chances are many rarely see cranberries in my local supermarket until just before Thanksgiving and ending right around Christmas.
 Fresh cranberries, unlike blueberries or raspberries, are insanely tart and a tad bitter when raw.

 While you could try eating a handful of them, I would not recommend it.
 What I would recommend is combining those fresh cranberries with a little simple syrup and sugar to make amazing sugared cranberries.

 Sugared cranberries are fresh cranberries coated with simple syrup and dusted with sugar.
 Fresh cranberries are very tart and a tad bitter.

 The simple syrup provides a baseline sweetness as well as allows the granulated sugar to stick to the berries.
 There is also a short application of heat that will start breaking down the berries and mellowing out the acidity as well.

 In developing this recipe I wanted to make the smallest, simplest, and fastest practical amount of sugared cranberries possible to cook at once.
 This will allow you to augment the syrup, sugar mix, or batch size to your heart’s content.

 Due to the extremely fast and simple nature of this recipe you will end up with a slightly more coarse sugar dusting.
 If you want the finest sugar coating, you will need to air dry longer before dusting and minimize contact with the cranberries (slotted spoon rather than sieve, baking rack rather than mats / parchment).

 You can of course also use finer grained sugar like caster sugar (the fine grain kind not powdered).